google/styleguide/pyguide.md

 <a id="comments-in-doc-strings"></a>
 #### 3.8.1 Docstrings

-Python uses docstrings for commenting code.
-A doc string is a string that is the first statement in a package, module, class or function.
+Python uses _docstrings_ to document code.
+A docstring is a string that is the first statement in a package, module, class or function.
 These strings can be extracted automatically through the `__doc__` member of the object and are used by `pydoc`.